SixLabors/docs/articles/fonts/inspectfontfiles.md

 This is useful for import tools, font pickers, diagnostics, and file-inspection utilities.

+Use invariant names when you need stable storage, configuration, or logs.
+Use culture-specific names when presenting font choices to people, because many families expose localized names that are more useful in UI than the invariant English metadata.

 ### Inspect a font collection such as a `.ttc`

 ```csharp